ambikasadhu1101/ML/README.md

-# ML
+# ML-DL
-A repository for basic ML algos.
+A repository for basic algos.